ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 services both for internal use and for customers, particularly where the network is unable to offer or does not require the capabilities other protocols can provide, and where there may already be familiarity with NTP.
-As these deployments are less likely to be constrained by network latency or power the potential for higher levels of accuracy and precision within the bounds of the protocol are possible, particular through the use of modifications such as the use of bespoke algorithms.
+As these deployments are less likely to be constrained by network latency or power, the potential for higher levels of accuracy and precision within the bounds of the protocol are possible, particularly through the use of modifications such as the use of bespoke algorithms.

 # Threat Analysis and Modeling